pingu342/search_bitcoin/README.md

     Address : 1QCi1GSnYovFdiDEVjArJrPKsb8yueGosj
     Balance : {'id': 0, 'jsonrpc': '2.0', 'result': {'confirmed': 0, 'unconfirmed': 0}}

-The input field above will be present the generated password of 3 bytes.
+The Input field above shows the generated 3-character password.

 If **confirmed** or **unconfirmed** are not zero, the address have bitcoin.

-# Dictionary search
+# Dictionary Search

     ./dictionary_search.sh FILE

 This script uses the passwords in FILE.

-Other things are the same as random_search.sh.
+Otherwise, it is the same as the random search above.

 ex.
 FILE=sample_dictionary